jannisfink/jannisfink.de/projects/website.md

 With this I am experimenting with [jekyll](https://jekyllrb.com/).
 It's my first website I build using a static site generator like jekyll is.

+The design I have developed by myself.
+It's this simple mainly because of two reasons:

+1. I like it so
-While I'm quite familiar with the web and webdesign, I'm not really good at designing good looking pages.
-This page is based on a template named
+1. I'm not that good at designing stuff that is visually appealing
-[Massively](https://html5up.net/massively) which was provided by [HTML5 UP](https://html5up.net/).

-For deployment I'm, using [Travis CI](https://travis-ci.org/).
+For deployment, I'm using [Travis CI](https://travis-ci.org/).
 The source code for this page is hosted on Github.
 Every time I push on the `master` branch of this website's repository, a build is triggered and the generated HTML files are automatically deployed on my server.